nginx-architects/nginx-se-challenge/README.md

 ## Q&A

-* This doesn’t need to be done in a vacuum.
+* **This does not need to be done in a vacuum**.
 You can always ask questions at any step along the way.
 Clarity is important so you will not be penalized for asking any questions.